Madamian2424/GPT/README.md

 This tutorial assumes you have Docker, VSCode, git and npm installed.

-### 🧱 AutoGPT Frontend
+### 🧱 Frontend

-The AutoGPT frontend is where users interact with our powerful AI automation platform.
+The frontend is where users interact with our powerful AI automation platform.
 It offers multiple ways to engage with and leverage our AI agents.
 This is the interface where you'll bring your AI automation ideas to life:

    **Agent Builder:** For those who want to customize, our intuitive, low-code interface allows you to design and configure your own AI agents.

    **Workflow Management:** Build, modify, and optimize your automation workflows with ease.
 You build your agent by connecting blocks, where each block performs a single action.

    **Deployment Controls:** Manage the lifecycle of your agents, from testing to production.

    **Ready-to-Use Agents:** Don't want to build?
 Simply select from our library of pre-configured agents and put them to work immediately.

    **Agent Interaction:** Whether you've built your own or are using pre-configured agents, easily run and interact with them through our user-friendly interface.

    **Monitoring and Analytics:** Keep track of your agents' performance and gain insights to continually improve your automation processes.

-[Read this guide](https://docs.agpt.co/platform/new_blocks/) to learn how to build your own custom blocks.

-### 💽 AutoGPT Server
+### 💽 Server

-The AutoGPT Server is the powerhouse of our platform This is where your agents run.
+The Server is the powerhouse of our platform This is where your agents run.
 Once deployed, agents can be triggered by external sources and can operate continuously.
-It contains all the essential components that make AutoGPT run smoothly.
+It contains all the essential components that make it run smoothly.

    **Source Code:** The core logic that drives our agents and automation processes.